 Any hotel that remembers my name earns a star in my book.
 And judging from that standard, Aria Hotel Budapest gets a gold star!
 The lobby staff, some of which I hadn’t even met before, welcomed me with a smiling: “Good afternoon, miss Risager”.

-I spent a weekend at Aria Hotel, which is located right next to St. Stephens Basilica in vibrant Budapest.
-The hotel honestly couldn’t have picked a better location, because it’s super central and convenient, and also right across from the best ice cream shop in Hungary (check out my post about Budapest, and you’ll see what I mean).
+I spent a weekend at Aria Hotel Budapest, which is located right next to St. Stephens Basilica in vibrant Budapest.
+The hotel honestly couldn’t have picked a better location, because it’s super central and convenient, and also right across from the best ice cream shop in Hungary (check out my post with things to do in Budapest, and you’ll see what I mean).

 After checking in, I was shown to my room in the Jazz wing.
 The hotel has four wings, each with a music theme: The Classical Wing, the Jazz Wing, the Opera Wing and the Contemporary Wing.